nicklangridge/WebService-EchoNest/README.md

 ## NAME

-WebService::EchoNest - A simple interface to the EchoNest API
+WebService::EchoNest - A simple Perl interface to the EchoNest API

 ## SYNOPSIS